nnellans/terraform-guide/README.md

   - `<backend>\env:\workspace1\terraform.tfstate`
   - `<backend>\env:\workspace2\terraform.tfstate`
 - Switching Workspaces is equivalent to changing the path where your State File is stored
 - In general, these are confusing.
-It can be easy to mix up Workspaces and forget which one you are currently working with.
+It can be easy to mix up Workspaces and forget which one you are currently working with
 - If possible, stay away from using these!

 # Input Variables (aka Variables)